-All students are encouraged to engage in the clinical placement process by providing site suggestions to the DCE.
-The timing of these requests is as follows:

-• The 2nd year student submits a list of up to one new contract suggestion and two previously contracted site suggestions from the CPI database to the designated D2L course platform by December 1.
-This is 13 months before the AHPT 890, the third 12-week clinical education experience.

-- To reflect the Mid-Atlantic Clinical Education Committee's policy and to be competitive with other DPT and PTA programs nationally, the DCE emails all clinical placement requests during the first week of March each year for the subsequent calendar year.
+- All students are encouraged to engage in the clinical placement process by providing site suggestions to the DCE.
+The timing of these requests is as follows: - The 2nd year student submits a list of up to one new contract suggestion and two previously contracted site suggestions from the CPI database to the designated D2L course platform by December 1.
+This is 13 months before the AHPT 890, the third 12week clinical education experience. - To reflect the Mid-Atlantic Clinical Education Committee's policy and to be competitive with other DPT and PTA programs nationally, the DCE emails all clinical placement requests during the first week of March each year for the subsequent calendar year.
+For example, all spring and summer 2024 clinical placement requests will be made the week of March 1, 2023, and the DCE will request additional sites after this date as needed to meet clinical placement needs.
+Likewise, requests for spring and summer 2026 will be made the week of March 1, 2025.
 Students are encouraged to make suggestions by February 1 each year on what sites the DCE should request for the program.
-For example:. - All spring and summer 2025 clinical placement requests were made the week of March 1, 2024, and the DCE will determine and request additional sites after this date as needed to meet clinical placement needs in spring and summer 2025. - Likewise, requests for spring and summer 2026 will be made the week of March 1, 2025. - Students should not assume that sites listed in prior external selection and internal selection processes will be available in future semesters.
+Examples of suggestions might include Carilion Clinic IPR Roanoke, CORA Rocky Mount, VA, and Sentara Health System Acute Care in the VA Beach/Norfolk, VA, area.
+Don't assume that students listed in prior years will be available in future years.
 Requests made by the DCE are based on suggestions made by students.